-- if you are allergic (hypersensitive) to abacavir (or any other medicine containing abacavir -such as Trizivir, Triumeq or Kivexa) or any of the other ingredients of this medicine - Carefully read all the information about hypersensitivity reactions in Section 4.
-ICheck with your doctor if you think this applies to you.
+if you are allergic (hypersensitive) to abacavir (or any other medicines containing abacavir - such as abacavir/lamivudine, abacavir/lamivudine/zidovudine, abacavir/dolutegravir/ lamivudine) or any of the other ingredients of this medicine (listed in section 6).

+Carefully read all the information about hypersensitivity reactions in

+Check with your doctor if you think this applies to you.